hussein343455/Counterfeit-coin-detection/README.md

 This method effectively identifies counterfeit coins by analyzing edge defects, outperforming traditional techniques.
 While the original paper validated results on the Danish Dataset, this prototype demonstrates feasibility using a smaller custom dataset.
 Future work includes expanding the custom dataset and testing additional classifiers for robustness.

 ## 🔗 References
-- Paper: *"Statistical edge-based feature selection for counterfeit coin detection"* by Hussein Sheikh Wassouf.
+- Paper: *"Statistical edge-based feature selection for counterfeit coin detection"*.

 ---